 In 30 Rock, Liz is generally depicted as the independent-career-gal-living-off-fast-food type, but there was one episode ("The C Word") in which she baked cupcakes for the writers (and they apparently turned out all right).

-Phoebe exists somewhere in the middle, not being explicitly girly, but more Granola Girl, having the guitar-playing hippie vibe, and occasionally implying to be a passable cook, one time casually mentioning cooking herself a veggie burger while pregnant (being a vegan, she probably had to be).
+Phoebe exists somewhere in the middle: Not being explicitly girly but an independent hippy type, and implied to be a passable cook.
+She one time casually mentioned cooking herself a veggie burger while pregnant.

 Debra of Everybody Loves Raymond; she's a traditional stay-at-home mom who happens to cook badly.
 Of course, it's probably not quite as bad as her mother-in-law makes it out to be, but it's pretty bad.